 When Joe Pulizzi founded the Content Marketing Institute in 2010, I don’t think he knew exactly how spot-on he would be, let alone how successful CMI would become.

-They are one of the top resources when it comes to content marketing statistics.
-And, they’ve created a great video overview of the evolution of content marketing:
+The Institute is one of the top resources for content marketing statistics, and they’ve created a great video overview of the evolution of content marketing:

-Since the foundation of content marketing is simply high-quality content and storytelling, you can already see that the activity has been around longer than the term itself.
+Since the foundation of content marketing is simply high-quality content and storytelling, you can already see that the concept has been around longer than the term itself.

 There’s still plenty to learn from those first offline content marketing activities that pre-date the Internet, social media, and the like.

 However, any successful content marketing campaign today can hardly ignore the online part.
 Because storytelling has changed over the years, different content styles and approaches get old quick.
 Make sure you’re creating content relevant to the year we actually live in.

 There are three major categories where you can put content marketing efforts these days: online, offline, and hybrids.